unphased/github-preview.nvim/planning/cursor.md

         *   When `app.wsSend` is called for a `cursor_move` message, it should include the `cursorCol`.
 (DONE)
         *   Consider if `cursorCol` should also be part of the `init` and `entry` messages if a cursor position is relevant then.
 (DONE - `init` and `entry` messages in `app/server/websocket.ts` already updated)

-**Phase 1.5: Fix newly found bug behavior: the rAF autoscroll toward neovim current cursor line does not relax.**
+**Phase 1.5: Fix newly found bug behavior: the rAF autoscroll toward neovim current cursor line does not relax.** (DONE)
 - The thing we recently added to take control over the target scrolling is working but not going into an idle mode. basically it keeps pulling us toward the targeted scroll position even when no events are coming in so it makes it impossible to temporarily browse the rest of the file from the web app interface.
+- Implemented `isAutoScrolling` and `userInterruptedScroll` flags in `RefObject`.
+- `animateScroll` now manages `isAutoScrolling`.
+- `scroll` function respects `userInterruptedScroll` and resets it when appropriate.
+- `CursorLine` component resets `userInterruptedScroll` on new Neovim cursor updates and sets it on manual scroll.

 **Phase 2: Frontend - Receiving and Preparing for the Inline Cursor**